-As per our previous representation, we request confirmation as to whether requirements c) and d) differ from Building Regulations, and the policies in the emerging Placemaking Plan which will shortly be adopted.
+As per our previous representation, we request confirmation as to whether requirements c) and d) differ from Building Regulations, and the policies in the recently adopted Placemaking Plan.
 If they do not seek anything additional, then these elements of the policy should be deleted.